vprusso/toqito/README.md

   </a>
 </p>

-Specifically, `toqito` focuses on providing numerical tools to study problems about entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information that are often associated with computer science.
+Specifically, |toqito⟩ focuses on providing numerical tools to study problems about entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information that are often associated with computer science.

-`toqito` aims to fill the needs of quantum information researchers who want numerical and computational tools for manipulating quantum states, measurements, and channels.
+|toqito⟩ aims to fill the needs of quantum information researchers who want
+numerical and computational tools for manipulating quantum states, measurements, and channels.
 It can also be used as a tool to enhance the experience of students and instructors in classes about quantum